-The second question that companies need to be asking if they are building a repeatable innovation ecosystem, is: what contributions are your innovation projects making to company growth?
-This is the ultimate metric because it looks to what extent what you're working on creates value.
-We can genuinely create value for the company, primarily in two ways - by hitting the top or bottom line, and by creating a shift in culture that supports innovation.
+The second question that companies need to be asking is if they are building a repeatable innovation ecosystem, or more specifically, what contributions are the innovation projects making to company growth?
+This is the ultimate metric because it looks to what extent the stuff the companies are working on creates value.

+When it is done right, as innovators we can genuinely create value for the company, primarily in two ways - by hitting the bottom line in terms of dollars, contributions, growth in revenue, growth in profits, and also by seeing the impact of the innovation on the organization and whether it is transforming; creating a culture where you can do innovation repeatedly.